marmar2017/ECGsignals/README.md

 `
  npm install
  `
- in order to install the pakages after finishing instulation you may run
+ in order to install the pakages.
+ After finishing instulation you may run

 `npm run dev`

-open
+open:
 `http://localhost:5173/`

 go to ECG chart and you could explore the tool.